ifananvity/ems/README.md

 # EMS
-A neat event manager that just works, ~~however its still lacks a proper database.~~
+A neat event manager that just works.

 ![](bebop.gif)